cpfaff/rbefdata_paper/paper/rbefdata.md

 functionality for datasets and attachments like scripts or figures rigth from within R.

-While it seems a waste of bandwidth on one hand to always transfer the data to a local script for processing this approach also has its upsides.
-Having the data locally offers full flexibilit in choice of tools and also enables the researchers to freely mix in other local data sources.
-While this approach works well for small data the direct opossite is the case for big data where transfering of data is not possible due to its size.
-Here the recent trend goes towards on-server/in-database statistics, a scenario where where scripts are to be sent to the server and it returns the answer after processing.
+While it seems a waste of time and bandwidth on one hand to always transfer the data to a local script for processing this approach also has its upsides.
+Having the data locally offers full flexibilit in choice of tools and also enables the researcher to freely mix in other local data sources.
+While this approach works well for small data the direct opossite is the case for big data where the transfer of data is not possible due to its size.
+The recent trend here goes towards on-server/in-database statistics, a scenario where scripts are to be sent to the server before it returns the answer after processing.

 While well described data helps in understanding the datasets and on deciding upon the relevance and applicability of data a certain analysis there is still